fieldtrip/website/tutorial/nirs_multichannel.md

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_multichannel_analysis_steps.png" width="400" %}

-**Figure2; Overview of the fNIRS analysis procedure for the data set of this tutorial.**
+_Figure 2: Overview of the fNIRS analysis procedure for the data set of this tutorial._

 ### Read data and downsample